 The Problem With Plastic Bags

-- Americans use 100 billion plastic bags a year, which require 12 million barrels of oil to manufacture.
+- Americans use 100 billion plastic bags a year, which require 12 million barrels of oil to manufacture.3

-- It only takes about 14 plastic bags for the equivalent of the gas required to drive one mile.
+- It only takes about 14 plastic bags for the equivalent of the gas required to drive one mile.5

-- It takes 500 (or more) years for a plastic bag to degrade in a landfill.
-Unfortunately the bags don't break down completely but instead photo-degrade, becoming microplastics that absorb toxins and continue to pollute the environment.9
+- It takes 1,000 years for a plastic bag to degrade in a landfill.
+Unfortunately, the bags don't break down completely but instead photo-degrade, becoming microplastics that absorb toxins and continue to pollute the environment.9

 - Chemical leachates from plastic bags impair the growth of the world’s most important microorganisms, Prochlorococcus, a marine bacterium that provides one tenth of the world’s oxygen.10

 - There were 1.9 million grocery bags and other plastic bags collected in the 2018 International Coastal Cleanup.11